 The Society will notify the applicant indicating whether the application has been approved or denied, and the amount of funding granted, if any.

-Funding will be sent directly to the funeral home or other professional service provider associated with the expenses upon the Society receiving an original or photocopy of the receipt/invoice.
-In special situations, an exception may be granted with authorization allowing family members to be reimbursed with the grant funding if the cost has already been incurred.
+Funding will be sent directly to the funeral home or other professional service provider associated with the expenses upon the Society making contact with the provider.
+In other situations, family members may be reimbursed for costs already incurred.

 Application Review: